 “You can just reach into your pocket,” Chang said.

 YesVideo is the global leader in digitizing and sharing personal videos.
 The company’s patented technology efficiently transfer personal videos at scale.
-Customers can then view, edit and share their personal video in the cloud.
-YesV... read more »
+Customers can then view, edit and ...
+All YesVideo news »